Ekkehard-Schulze/precision-temperature-logger/README.md

       * MAX31850  for type K thermocouples.
 An optional  correction according to the ITS-90 standard is provided.
 This substantially improves the accuracy at extreme temperatures, e. g. below -30&nbsp;°C or above 600&nbsp;°C.

-    * BME280 (temperature, humidity, pressure)
+    * BME280 (humidity, atmospheric pressure, non-precision temperature, )

     * MLX90614 (infrared non-contact temperature)

     * TSL2561 (illuminance)

-    * ADT7420 (precision temperature, but inferior to TMP117A)

 &emsp;&emsp;This firmware is more complicated and requires selecting sensors by uncommenting '#define' statements <br />&emsp;&emsp;in the C source code.
 The selected